-After a series of conversations with executives and senior change leads over the past few weeks, it appears many organizations now consider their staff to be change resilient due to the successful transition to the work-from-home model as a result of the COVID-19 crisis.
+After a series of conversations with executives and senior change leads, it appears many organizations now consider their staff to be change resilient due to the successful transition to the work-from-home model as a result of the COVID-19 crisis.
 The concern is that this sense of resiliency may give way for executives to feel they have a license to introduce organizational change without executing intentional change plans.
 To assume that organizations have now reached a heightened level of change resiliency because of COVID-19 is fraught with risk.

 Let’s unpack this situation to understand the differences between individuals adopting a new work modality due to a global pandemic versus embracing and adopting the changes that come with an organizational change initiative.